Texting and Driving in Portland Oregon

 Tips to Avoid Texting and Driving

-Turn off notifications: One of the biggest distractions is the constant beeping and buzzing of incoming messages.
+• Turn off notifications: One of the biggest distractions is the constant beeping and buzzing of incoming messages.
 To resist the urge to check your phone while driving, turn off all unnecessary notifications.
-This simple step will help you stay focused on the road ahead.

-Use an app or setting: There are plenty of apps and features available that can assist in curbing the temptation to text and drive.
+• Use an app or setting: There are apps and features available that can assist in curbing the temptation to text and drive.
 These apps can automatically silence incoming notifications or send automated responses to let others know you are driving.
-Take advantage of these tools to create a safer driving environment.

-Plan ahead: Before you start your journey, ensure that you have everything you need within reach.
+• Plan ahead: Before you start your journey, ensure that you have everything you need within reach.
 Make any necessary phone calls, send messages, or set up navigation before you hit the road.
-By preparing in advance, you can avoid the need to use your phone while driving.

-Encourage passengers to help: If you have passengers with you in the vehicle, enlist their help in managing distractions.
+• Encourage passengers to help: If you have passengers with you in the vehicle, enlist their help in managing distractions.
 Allow them to handle any communication on your behalf or ask them to remind you to stay focused on the road.
-Having someone else take on these tasks can alleviate the temptation to reach for your phone.

-Lead by example: As a responsible driver, set a good example for others by refraining from texting or using electronic devices while driving.
-By following these guidelines, you not only protect yourself and your passengers but also encourage other drivers to do the same.
+• Lead by example: As a responsible driver, set a good example for others by refraining from texting or using electronic devices while driving.

 Tips to Avoid Texting and Driving